SherG/tester1/site/content/contact/_index.md

 contact_entries:
   - heading: Main Location
     text: |-
       133 E 58th St, Suite 902
       New York, NY 10022
   - heading: Working hours
-    text: 'Monday – Friday: 6AM – 8PM We’re closed on weekends'
+    text: 'Monday – Friday: 6AM – 8PM '
 ---
-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+Have a question?
+We'd be delighted to hear it.

+Send us a message and we’ll be in touch soon.

 <h3 class="f4 b lh-title mb2">How can I …?</h3>